Paralympic powerlifting classification

-Paralympic powerlifting classification is the system designed for disability based powerlifting to insure that there is level competition across a range of disabilities.
+Paralympic powerlifting classification is the system designed for disability based powerlifting to ensure that there is level competition across a range of disabilities.
 Categories are broken down based on weight.
 The sport's classification is governed by International Paralympic Committee Powerlifting.
 People with physical disabilities are eligible to compete in this sport.

 Definition

 Powerlifting classification at the Paralympic Games is the basis for determining who can compete in the sport, and within which weight class.
 The purpose of classification is to allow athletes to compete fairly against each other.
 Entry is eligible to athletes who, through physical impairment to the legs or hips are unable to compete in able-bodied competition.
 Athletes are classified based on their body weight.

 Governance

 The sport's classification is governed by International Paralympic Committee Powerlifting.

 IPC Powerlifting is responsible for the rules and regulations governing powerlifting classification: the most recent of which were published in the IPC Powerlifting: Classification Rules and Regulations handbook of 2011.
 In Australia, the Australian Paralympic Committee is the National Federation for powerlifting.
 In 1983, the rules for this sport and approval for classification was done by the International Powerlifting Federation.